puppetlabs-toy-chest/puppetlabs-netapp/README.markdown

 ##### initsize
 The initial volume size. *Required.* Valid format is /[0-9]+[kmgt]/.

+##### junctionpath
+The fully-qualified pathname in the owning Vserver's namespace at which a volume is mounted.

+Valid values are absolute file paths or `false`

 ##### languagecode
 The language code this volume should use.